Matching Capillary Types to Their Locations: A full breakdown

 - Nervous tissue (brain & spinal cord): The blood-brain barrier, a highly selective barrier, is formed by specialized continuous capillaries with particularly tight junctions.
 This prevents many substances from entering the brain, protecting the delicate nervous tissue.

 - Lungs (alveolar capillaries): While seemingly contradictory, alveolar capillaries in the lungs are a specialized type of continuous capillary.
-Their thin walls facilitate efficient gas exchange, but their tight junctions prevent fluid leakage into the delicate alveoli.
+Their thin walls enable efficient gas exchange, but their tight junctions prevent fluid leakage into the delicate alveoli.

 Fenestrated Capillaries: The Leaky Vessels